eclipse-theia/theia-website/src/docs/tree_widget.md

 ### Expandable/Collapsible Tree Nodes

 The management of expandable/collapsible tree nodes is already built into the framework.
-The only thing we need to change is to make our `ExampleTreeNode` interface conform to `ExpandableTreeNode` instead of `CompositeTreeNode` and initialize the `expanded` property to `false` in the `toTreeNode()` function.
+The only thing we need to change is to make our `ExampleTreeNode` interface conform to `ExpandableTreeNode` instead of `CompositeTreeNode` and initialize the `expanded` property to `false` in the `TreeViewExampleTreeItemFactory` class.

 ### Lazy Child Resolution